fpineirolopez/RoomateFinanceApp/README.md

 To deploy run following commands from master branch:
 * `git add .`                          --> add any local changes (if any)
 * `git commit -m "message"`            --> commit local changes (if any)
 * `git push or git push heroku master` --> push changes.
 Git push will automatically trigger heroku build.
-Adding heroku master will display heroky build log on console
+Adding heroku master will display heroku build log on console